monetate/django-debug-toolbar/docs/installation.rst

 .. code-block:: python

-    TESTING = "test" in sys.argv
+    TESTING = "test" in sys.argv or "PYTEST_VERSION" in os.environ

     if not TESTING:
         INSTALLED_APPS = [